 The purpose of a Leader Challenge isn’t to find the “right” or “wrong” solution to a dilemma, because there is never only one right answer.
 A Leader Challenge helps leaders put themselves in the shoes of those telling the story and “experience” the situation for themselves.
 The Leader Challenge process also gives leaders the opportunity to reflect and engage in meaningful, small-group discussions about the situation with one another .

 The Leader Challenge methodology works very well with leaders of any level of experience and is effective for any size group from the squad-level on up.

-CPT Shaun Futch takes over as the new platoon leader for a platoon that has just returned from Iraq, at the height of the Iraq Surge.
+A lieutenant takes over as the new platoon leader for a platoon that has just returned from Iraq, at the height of the Iraq Surge.
 During that period, Soldiers were being routinely stop-lossed and offered incentives to stay in the Army, one of which was a 6-month school option.
 One of his Soldiers in school is selected by pro scouts and wants to play minor league baseball instead…how does the lieutenant balance the needs of the Army during the surge period with the desires of the Soldier?

 A PL and his platoon are conducting BDA as part of a QRF and they come upon two IED emplacers that have been engaged by friendly forces.
 The two emplacers are likely to expire due to their injuries; the PL must decide whether to initiate CASEVAC or not.

 The commander of a Quartermaster company is faced with one of his Soldiers having committed suicide.
 He wants to inform his company of the death but is unsure if he should show emotion when he addresses the formation.